pallen44/pallen44/README.md

 ## About Me

 My name is Parker, I am currently pursuing my undergraduate and accelerated master's degree in Computer Science at the University of Nebraska-Lincoln (UNL).
-I'm passionate about the intersection of mathematics and computer science and am an aspiring Computer Vision/ML Engineer.
+I'm passionate about the intersection of mathematics and computer science and am an aspiring CV/ML/AI Engineer.

 ## What I'm Up To